33kumarram/ChatAppFrontEnd/README.md

 npm install

-You will also need to set the below mentioned environment variables for the application.
+You will also need to create a .env file in the root of the project directory, containing the following environment variables:

 REACT_APP_API_URL = API endpoint to make requests to the server.